 Crucial to the role, Paul promotes the faculty externally, making the most of external networks, especially with regard to NHS R&D colleagues and NHS funding opportunities.

-- Head of Finance (Medicine, Dentistry and Health)
+- Head of Finance (Faculty of Health)

 Rachel is responsible for financial planning, forecasting, budget monitoring and control and advises on and monitors faculty financial performance.
 She works closely with Departments and Schools to support forward planning and to advise on the financial impact of proposals and decisions.

-Rachel heads up the Faculty Finance Team who are responsible for Departmental core and external activities financial performance monitoring, post-award research and procure to pay activities
+Rachel heads up the Faculty Finance Team who are responsible for Departmental core and external activities financial performance monitoring, post-award research and procure-to-pay activities

 Rachel provides monthly reports to the Faculty Executive Board and advises the board on the financial impact and sustainability of decisions.
 Additionally, she communicates and implements financial policies and promotes financial awareness across the Faculty, acting as a source of expertise for all financial matters.